schottsfired/cjp-demo-environment/README.md

 Feel free to clone/fork and extend this repo to meet your specific needs, and shoot me a PR if I missed anything!

-My goal for this repo is to help people learn about CloudBees Jenkins and Docker on their journey through the README below.
+My goal for this repo is to help people learn about CloudBees Jenkins and Docker while journeying through the README below.

 *DISCLAIMER: Not officially suppported by CloudBees.
 A very cool, pre-configured Docker trial is available [here](https://www.cloudbees.com/get-started) on the CloudBees website.*